diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 Press Ctrl-Shift-P, then `Markdown: Markdown Preview Enhanced: Open Preview to the Side`.

 Press Ctrl-Shift-P, then `Preferences: Color Theme`.
-It is currently `GitHub Dark`.
-You might want `GitHub Light` or `GitHub Light (colorblind)` instead.
+It is currently `Default High Contrast`.
+You might want `GitHub Dark`, `GitHub Light` or `GitHub Light (colorblind)` instead.

-> ℹ️ You must refresh your web browser to see the color theme changes.
+> ℹ️ For GitHub Codespaces users, you must refresh your web browser to see the color theme changes.

 **Verify:**